-6.174 It is considered that there is a major regeneration opportunity to redevelop this Industrial Estate into a modern high quality Business Park, relevant to the 21st Century and which is more appropriate to its setting, lying as it does, in the middle of open countryside.
-This could incorporate high tech starter units as well as other modern start-up workshops.
+6.140 It is considered that there is a major regeneration opportunity to redevelop this Industrial Estate into a modern high-quality Business Park, relevant to the 21st Century and which is more appropriate to its setting, lying as it does, in the middle of open countryside.
+This could incorporate high tech starter units as well as other modern startup workshops.
 Part of the delivery strategy would be to explore what funding opportunities could be made available to assist in the modernisation.

-Economy and Employment Policy ER7 Support the improvement of Blackrod Industrial Estate
+6.141 With the aim of supporting the improvement of Blackrod Industrial Estate, the Town Council will seek to work with the landowners and other stakeholders to support a programme of improvements aimed at modernising the Estate.